GENI-NSF/geni-tools/README-stitching.txt

  - The script return is a single GENI v3 manifest RSpec for all the aggregates where you have reservations for this request, saved to a file named '<slicename>-manifest-rspec-stitching-combined.xml'
- - Stitcher will retry when something goes wrong, up to a point.
-If the failure is isolated to a single aggregate failing to find a VLAN, stitcher retries at just that aggregate (currently up to 50 times).
-If the problem is larger, stitcher will go back to the Stitching Computation Service for a new path recommendation (possibly excluding a failed hop or a set of failed VLAN tags).
-Stitcher will retry that up to 5 times.
-After that or on other kinds of errors, stitcher will delete any existing reservations and exit.
  - Stitcher remembers the aggregates where it made reservations.
 If you use `stitcher.py` for later `renewsliver` or `sliverstatus` or `deletesliver` or other calls, stitcher will invoke the command at